A Bright Vision

 When she moved to the Bay Area in 1996, Sister T (as Sister Trinitas likes to be called) had a vision to provide what she saw as the missing piece for many underserved families in the East Palo Alto community.

-Spanish speaking residents needed a safe, welcoming educational program that supported English language acquisition, while providing childcare so that they could be confident in talking to their children’s teachers, interviewing for jobs, discussing medical care for loved ones, and much more.
+Spanish speaking residents needed a safe, welcoming, educational program that supported English language acquisition, while providing child supervision, so the adult students could be confident in talking to their children’s teachers, interviewing for jobs, discussing medical care for loved ones, and much more.

 The Early Years

-In January 1998, the first official ESL classes were offered for local community members.
-Today, as many as a hundred adults and children benefit annually from the services that are offered year-round at the Rosalie Rendu Center.
+Knowing that a dedicated space was necessary to conduct classes, Sister T used grant money to rent space in the Carriage Manor Apartments.
+In January 1998, the center offered the first official ESL classes for local community members.
+Today, as many as a hundred adults and children benefit every year from the services offered year-round at the Rosalie Rendu Center.

 A fortuitous partnership with the Junior League of Palo Alto-Mid Peninsula (JLPA•MP) in the first few years of the Rosalie Rendu Center provided much-needed resources for the rapidly expanding programs.
 The League provided funding, volunteers, and expertise to help Sister T provide a range of ESL classes for the community.

 Members of the JLPA•MP are credited for being the driving force behind the powerful fundraising campaign in 2000 that allowed the Daughters of Charity to purchase Carriage Manor Apartments, preventing the facilities from being developed into upscale condominiums and saving 46 families from being displaced.
 The sale secured a permanent location for the Rosalie Rendu Center to continue its programs and preserved low-income housing opportunities for community residents.